alexanderrich/exploration_consumption/doc/journal/paper.md

 differences.
 The regression model included an intercept term as well as terms for the value of the current spinner, the participant's condition, and a condition by value of current spinner interaction.
+We included predictors for the value of the current spinner, the participant's condition, and the interaction between condition and current spinner value.
+Condition was coded as -1 for the immediate condition and 1 for the delayed condition; current spinner value was rescaled to have zero mean and unit variance across participants.
+We assumed that individuals could vary in their overall tendency to explore (i.e., intercept) as well as their responsiveness to current spinner value (slope).
+Participants' individual-level parameters were assumed to be drawn from a t distribution with $df=5$, making our population level estimates robust to potential outliers.
+The priors on the the population-level predictor coefficients, and on the standard deviation of the t distributions from which individual-level parameters were drawn, were (truncated) normal distributions with a mean of 0 and a standard deviation of 5.

+The model posterior was estimated using the Stan modeling language [@Carpenter2017].
+We ran four chains of Hamiltonian Monte Carlo sampling, with 1000 samples per chain, the first half of which were discarded as burn-in.
+We confirmed convergence using the $\hat{R}$ convergence criterion [@Gelman2014a].
-The results of the regression are shown in Figure XXX.
+In the results below, we report 95% credible intervals (CIs) on model parameters of interest.
+An overview of the model posterior is displayed in Figure XXX.

-Participants were less likely to choose a new spinner when the current spinner has a high value, $p>.999$.
-However, in this experiment we found no evidence of an effect of condition, with a posterior probability of $p=.558$ that the effect of condition was greater than 0.
+Participants were less likely to choose a new spinner when the current spinner has a high value, $CI=[-3.49, -2.20]$.
+However, in this experiment we found no evidence of an effect of condition, $CI=[-.48, .65]$.
 This means that participants were no more likely to explore a new spinner when there was a temporal delay imposed between their choices and the received outcomes.
-However, there may have been a small interaction between current spinner value and condition, such that participants in the delayed condition were less sensitive to the value of the spinner when making their choices.
+However, there may have been a small interaction between current spinner value and condition, such that participants in the delayed condition were less sensitive to the value of the spinner when making their choices $CI=[-.03, 1.25]$.
 This might indicate that the delayed condition was confusing to some participants, as a few individuals (as seen in Figure XXX) changed their behavior very little across current-spinner values.
-The posterior probability that this interaction was above 0 is $p=.934$.

 # Experiment 2

+In Experiment 1, we found no evidence of the delay in rewards leading to an increase in exploratory choice.
+However, there were several potential flaws in the experiment design which may have prevented present bias from occurring or its effects from being observed.
+In Experiment 2, we preregistered the design, collected a larger sample, and attempted to improve on Experiment 1 in several ways.

+We conducted Experiment 2 in person, rather than using AMT.
+This ensures that participants had few distractions from the consumption tasks, potentially increasing their motivational effect.
+We also made the slider task more aversive and the video task more pleasant.
+To do so, we added an intermittent static noise during the slider tasks, and allowed people to switch among the four videos at will, without having to hold down the space bar to keep the video playing.

+To simplify and improve the exploratory choice task, in Experiment 2 there is a single machine, rather than six.
+Rather than the machine "processing" for four trials in the delayed condition, outcomes are added to a "work queue" that delays the consumption task by eight trials.
+This is both simpler and increases the delay length.
+The visual appearance of the exploratory choice task was also redesigned to make the statistics of the task more transparent.

+Finally, we measured participants' impulsivity, a potentially important covariate, using the Barratt Impulsiveness Scale [@Patton1995].
+There is evidence that this scale correlates with present-focused behavior in repeated choice tasks [@Otto2012], though other studies have not found a relation [@Brown2009].

 ## Methods

 The experiment was preregistered through the Open Science Framework.
 The